WhiteBowlerHat/Fog-Project/Readme.md

 ## Objectives
 The goal of this project is to encrypt/hide a message into a bank of images

-For now, you have a bank of 7 images (can change).
 The program has two main functions :
 - fog : hide the message
 - wind : uncover the message